IgnaciodeNuevo/IgnaciodeNuevo.github.io/_posts/2016-02-18-my-next-step-learning-and-new-years-resolutions.md

         &mdash;<a class="link link--special" href="#JSBookOne">JavaScript for Kids' book</a>
     </figcaption>
 </figure>

-Cause as we all know one of the best things in our industry is to learn new things everyday.

-As many of my coworkers know, I've been writing <a class="link link--special" href="https://en.wikipedia.org/wiki/HTML" target="_blank" rel="noopener">HTML</a> and <a class="link link--special" href="https://en.wikipedia.org/wiki/Cascading_Style_Sheets" target="_blank" rel="noopener">CSS</a> a couple of years in my <a class="link link--special" href="/projects/">projects</a> so, after my last permanent job in <a class="link link--special" href="http://www.martin-young.com" target="_blank" rel="noopener">Martin & Young</a>, a small digital agency in Madrid I had the time to start reading several books such as <a class="link link--special" href="#JSBookOne">JavaScript for Kids</a> & <a class="link link--special" href="#JSBookTwo">Eloquent JavaScript</a> but as they have exercises to do, I left them halfway.

 Frontend is more than writing CSS and HTML, I thought is time now to learn JavaScript and the last <a class="link link--special" href="http://www.ecma-international.org/" target="_blank" rel="noopener">ECMAScript 6</a> specification so I started looking for an online course or an affordable Bootcamp and my research took me to <a class="link link--special" href="http://www.freecodecamp.com/" target="_blank" rel="noopener">FreeCodeCamp</a> a place where you can learn full-stak Web Development.